 Panferov Reese has a vast global professional network from actively serving in local, national, and international leadership roles in addition to being member of many academic and professional organizations throughout her career.
 Panferov Reese served a long tenure of international leadership positions with TESOL including: an officer (2011-2014) of the TESOL International Association Board of Directors and as President in 2012-2013, Director on the TESOL Board of Directors (2008-2011) and as the TESOL Convention Program Chair (2007).
 She also served in leadership roles for UCIEP, the Consortium of university-governed IEPs, as Vice-President of UCIEP (2014-2016) as well as President (2016-2017), and the Professional Development Chair (2005-2008).
 She has also served locally on the board for the Ohio TESOL association.
 She is currently serving on the Board of Trustees for The International Research Foundation (TIRF).

-Panferov’s research focuses on language program administration, professional development, teacher training, pedagogy, and literacy acquisition.
+Panferov Reese’s research focuses on language program administration, professional development, teacher training, pedagogy, and literacy acquisition.
 She has published on topics ranging from teachers transitioning into professional leadership roles, ESL program marketing, and parental support for K-12 ELL students.
-Panferov has presented in numerous countries on issues of professionalizing and empowering teachers, professional development, leadership, and teaching methodologies.
+Panferov Reese is a frequent presenter for TESOL, NAFSA, and AIEA, among other venues, and has presented in numerous countries on issues of professionalizing and empowering teachers, professional development, leadership, and teaching methodologies.

-About SPEAKING ENGAGEMENTS:
+About COLLABORATIONS/SPEAKING ENGAGEMENTS: